espressif/esp-idf/docs/en/get-started/establish-serial-connection.rst

 Verify serial connection
 ------------------------

 Now verify that the serial connection is operational.
 You can do this using a serial terminal program.
-In this example we will use `PuTTY SSH Client <http://www.putty.org/>`_ that is avilable for both Windows and Linux.
-You can use other serial program and set communication parameters like below.
+Windows and Linux users can use the `PuTTY SSH Client <http://www.putty.org/>`_ for this.
+Alternatively, any other serial program can be used with the communication parameters shown below.

 Run terminal, set identified serial port, baud rate = 115200, data bits = 8, stop bits = 1, and parity = N. Below are example screen shots of setting the port and such transmission parameters (in short described as  115200-8-1-N) on Windows and Linux.
 Remember to select exactly the same serial port you have identified in steps above.